Funding Strategy: Fiscal Year 2018

 Ruth L. Kirschstein National Research Service Awards (NRSA)

-Consistent with the Consolidated Appropriations Act, 2014, and with the recommendations of the Advisory Committee to the Director regarding the Biomedical Research Workforce, NCCIH follows NIH policy for NRSA fellowships.
-The full range of stipend adjustments for FY 2017 is described in NOT-OD-17-084.
+Consistent with the Congressional appropriations for FY 2018, and with the recommendations of the Advisory Committee to the Director regarding the biomedical research workforce, NCCIH follows NIH policy for NRSA fellowships (individual and institutional).